Lewis joins Rangers’ front office, but can he still pitch?

 Colby Lewis is rejoining the Texas Rangers’ organization for 2018, though as a special assistant to general manager Jon Daniels and not as one of the three pitchers needed for the starting rotation.

-Lewis and the Rangers finalized a contract over the weekend but were unable to agree to terms before last season, ending the right-hander’s career.
+Lewis and the Rangers finalized a contract over the weekend, but were unable to agree to terms before last season, ending the right-hander’s career.
 At age 37 and after 11 years in the majors, two in Japan and multiple surgeries, Lewis was looking for a big-league deal with only a handful of clubs to lure away from home.

 But after all that time in baseball, he has learned that it’s tough to quit cold turkey.
-So, the 38-year-old is dipping his toe back into the game — committing to stints in spring training and the instructional league, and trips to minor-league affiliates to nurture young pitchers.
+So, the 38-year-old is dipping his toe back into the game — committing to stints in spring training and the instructional league, and trips to minor league affiliates to nurture young pitchers.

 “They presented it to me, and I wanted to see if I like it,” Lewis said Monday.
-“You’ve done baseball you’re whole life, and then to just shut it down, your mind still turns.”
+“You’ve done baseball your whole life, and then to just shut it down, your mind still turns.”

 Lewis received a taste for what he will be doing late in the season as he visited Class A Spokane and then spent a few days in Surprise, Ariz., at instructs.
 Farm director Jayce Tingler, as well as Lewis’ wife, Jenny, have told him that he can share his experiences and knowledge with minor-leaguers.